-Trained by Mark Usher at Upper Lambourn in Berkshire, Qaaeadd competes at Class 6, which is the entry level of British racing — the races where horses are competing for modest prize money and where winning should, in theory, be most achievable.
-Five races at that level without a single win is a tough record to explain away.
-To Usher's credit, his yard has sent out 14 winners already this season, so the operation clearly knows how to get horses over the line.
-Qaaeadd just hasn't been one of them yet.
+Trained by Mark Usher at Upper Lambourn in Berkshire, Qaaeadd operates at Class 6, which is the entry level of British racing — the tier where horses are given the best possible chance to get their head in front.
+And yet in five races at that level, the win column remains empty.
+To put that in perspective, Class 6 is essentially the friendliest environment the sport has to offer, so going 0 from 5 there is a genuine puzzle.
+To Usher's credit, his yard has sent out 14 winners this season, so the operation clearly knows how to get horses winning — Qaaeadd just hasn't been one of them yet.

 | Course | Races | Results | Last visited | Win rate |